Cycling rules in Denmark

 TURNING LEFT | Extend the left arm perpendicularly to the body.

-Here is an easy and funny video that explains all the rules in 4 minutes.
+Here is an easy and funny video that explains the cycling rules in Denmark, in 4 minutes.

 Donkey Republic rules